aaroninaustin/plivodemo/README.md

 ## About

 This project uses [Feathers](http://feathersjs.com) and [Plivo](http://plivo.com).
 Feathers is an open source web framework for building modern real-time applications.
-Plivo is a voice and messaging platform enables businesses to create and deliver better customer experiences.
+Plivo is a voice and messaging platform that enables businesses to create and deliver better customer experiences.

 ## Getting Started

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.